jesperdj/pianokeys/README.md

 Piano keyboard rendered as SVG.
 This can be used to render a (partial) piano keyboard in the browser.

+This package is available in the npm registry.
+If you are using npm, you can install it into your project with:

+    npm i @jesperdj/pianokeys

 ## Example

 Example HTML file (`test.html`):